scottnonnenberg/blog/pages/posts/2013-09-16-why-i-left-liffft.md

 More importantly, I saw what it took to run a business.
 The various filings, the management of cash flow, and eventually bringing on employees.
 We doubled from three of us founders to six total in January of this year.
 And I saw what a consulting business was really like.

-In the midst of all this excitement, it took awhile to realize that it wasn’t working for me.
+In the midst of all this excitement, it took a while to realize that it wasn’t working for me.
 But it did become clear that my goal wasn’t to build a consulting business at all.
 I was there for that second part, the stuff we’d do when we weren’t consulting.
 But we had all been overly optimistic - we didn’t really have that free time.
 We were focused on building a sustainable, successful consulting business.

 So, my dream wasn’t happening.
 I wasn’t building software that people love and makes the world a better place.
 I was so close, though!
 The LIFFFT vision is similar: